 Where the Cray flows through the well-used Foots Cray Meadows in Bexley, it suffers from a number of issues; over-widening, a uniform (flat) riverbed, poaching (riverbank erosion) from dogs and walkers, over-shading, and a lack of in-channel and riverbank plants.

-The Craywatch Project is a two-year programme aiming to help solve these issues at Foots Cray Meadows through restoring the river and giving the community opportunities to interact with it through volunteering and citizen science.
+The Craywatch Project targets some of these issues at Foots Cray Meadows through restoring the river and giving the community opportunities to interact with it through volunteering and citizen science.
 One of these is free training in Modular River Survey (MoRPh), a tool to record physical river habitat features that support aquatic wildlife.
 This empowers citizens to monitor the river’s condition and identify changes following the river restoration work.

-Our river restoration works aim to kick-start healthy natural processes in the area downstream of Five Arches Bridge.
-We will introduce large wood – felling some of the smaller bankside trees and fixing them into the river channel – and add flow deflectors (structures to push water in different directions).
+Our river restoration works aim to kick-start healthy natural processes in an 800m stretch of the river downstream of Five Arches Bridge.
+Between October 2020 and March 2021, we will introduce large wood – felling some of the smaller bankside trees and fixing them into the river channel – and add flow deflectors (structures to push water in different directions).
 We will also fill in previous restoration features to encourage plants to grow there.
 Adding large wood increases diversity: areas with different types of water flow will develop, providing different habitat niches for native plants, invertebrates, fish and other wildlife.

 In this way the Craywatch Project aims to support the Darent and Cray Catchment Partnership vision: ‘for the Darent and Cray to be a clean healthy river system with a sustainable flow which supports a diversity of wildlife by 2027’.